NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/small.md

 device can add differential variables (or states) that are concatenated to construct the system of differential algebraic equations.

+**Note:** The validation of small signal results is still work in progress due to the differences in the way that different software packages perform the calculations.

 ## Automatic Differentiation

 Once an equilibrium point is found, the complete jacobian of the non-linear system can be